All Amazon links are affiliate links

 Paul Revere’s Ride by Henry Wadsworth Longfellow

 Ted Rand–well-loved illustrator of The Hullabaloo ABC, Mailing May, Knots on a Counting Rope, and many other critically acclaimed titles–masters the mood and movement of the famous midnight ride, and children will love the power and drama of this historic American event.
-(Great read-aloud, ages 4 to 8)(amazon.com)
+(Great read-aloud, ages 4 to 8)(excerpt from amazon.com)

 Author: Henry Wadsworth Longfellow